[note: for a very long time it has been known that John

 John Lennon.
 He had spent July and August of that year recording the album WALLS

-, and a goodly chunk of September and October on an extensive
+AND BRIDGES, and a goodly chunk of September and October on an extensive

 promotional jag for the album, the most extensive promotion he ever did for one.